Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Proposed Solution to DPC-based SIM

-It is important to note that the above problem is a concave-convex fractional program since $\bar{h}(\mathbf{U};\mathbf{U}^{(n)})$ is concave.
+It is important to note that (\ref{eq:LB:subproblem}) is a concave-convex fractional program since $\bar{h}(\mathbf{U};\mathbf{U}^{(n)})$ is concave.
 Thus, Dinkelbach's method can be applied to find the optimal solution, which leads to the following parameterized problem

 where $\lambda_{D}>0$ is a given parameter.
-It is important to note that the above optimization problem can be solved independently for each $\mathbf{U}_{j}$, which admits the following closed-form solution
+Now it is straightforward to see that the above optimization problem can be solved independently for each $\mathbf{U}_{j}$, which admits the following closed-form solution